Top 5 Tips for Moving to a New Country

 Take Care of Yourself

-This is one for the NQTs (or grads, as they’re known in Aus).
+This is one for the new graduate teachers.
 Gather in, little ones, because Aunty Jess is about to impart some of her world famous wisdom.
 Are you ready?
 Here it comes:

 Your first year of teaching is HARD.